 In 2007, the couple began to think about retirement.
 The future of Hornvarefabrikken was uncertain, as there were no obvious candidates for succession.
 200 years of artisanship and cultural history looked set to disappear forever, when Sara Bruun Buch stepped into the shop to do some Christmas shopping in November of 2007.

 Sara Bruun Buch recognised Hornvarefabrikken’s potential straight away, and knew that she had to own the business.
-She dispatched her farther-in-law, Olav Buch, to enquire about the possibility of a sale.
+She sent her farther-in-law, Olav Buch, to enquire about the possibility of a sale.
 Inga and Agner did not dismiss the idea, but would only sell to a person who could carry on the tradition of first-rate craftsmanship.

 Luckily, they were delighted with Sara’s skill as an artisan.
 As of October 1, 2008, she has taken on the responsibility of continuing Hornvarefabrikken and expanding to new business areas in keeping with the tradition of the craft.
 Sara Bruun Buch is a graduate of the Arts & Craft College in Kerteminde, Denmark.